scm-manager/scm-jira-plugin/README.md

 Find out how this plugin can be used on the [user documentation page](https://scm-manager.org/plugins/scm-jira-plugin/docs).

+## Local development
+To test this plugin against a local running Jira server you either need a Jira developer license or you can start a license-free server using the atlassian-plugin-sdk.
+The easiest way to start the license-free server is to check out this [plugin](https://github.com/scm-manager/jira-scm-plugin) and execute `atlas-run` in your terminal.
+After it has downloaded half of the internet, your Jira server should be available at `http://localhost:2990/jira`.
+Username and password are both `admin`.

+Attention: The server is pretty unstable and should be used as little as possible.

 ## Build and testing

 The plugin can be compiled and packaged with the following tasks: